 The inspector saw that all proposed staff had received their mandatory training and staff files were complete.
-The person in charge discussed the proposed fire procedures and the inspector was satisfied that if implemented they are sufficiently robust.
-Adequate fire equipment was in place.
-The health and safety of residents and staff will be promoted and an emergency plan was in place.
+A robust recruitment procedure was in place.

-These are discussed further in the body of the report.
+These are discussed further in the report.
 No actions were required from this inspection.

 Section 41(1)(c) of the Health Act 2007.
 Compliance with the Health Act 2007 (Care and Support of Residents in Designated Centres for Persons (Children And Adults) With Disabilities) Regulations 2013, Health Act 2007 (Registration of Designated Centres for Persons (Children and Adults with Disabilities) Regulations 2013 and the National Standards for Residential Services for Children and Adults with Disabilities.